 Liturgy in Flux: New Anglican Voices with Mary Gray-Reeves (relayed by video)

-Mary Gray-Reeves is in her 11th year as Bishop of the Diocese of El Camino Real in the United States of America.
+Mary Gray-Reeves has for the past 12 years served as Bishop of the Diocese of El Camino Real in the United States of America.
+In early 2020 she takes up a new appointment as as the managing director of the Episcopalian College of Bishops in the USA.
 Bishop Mary co-authored The Hospitality of God: Emerging Worship for a Missional Church (London: SPCK, 2011) with Michael Perham.
 She continues to urge dynamism in the inherited church, seeking to strengthen our offering amidst a social fabric that is rapidly changing and increasingly blind to those who live emotionally or physically on life’s edge.
-“Church” as the bearer of Christ-centered communities of love, inclusion and justice remains a predominant theme of her leadership in the church.
+“Church” as bearer of Christ-centered communities of love, inclusion and justice remain a predominant theme of her leadership in the church.

 Grasping the Heel of Heaven: Liturgy, Leadership and Ministry in Today’s Church (Norwich: Canterbury Press, 2017)